core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 When an HKDF Algorithm is used, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).

 After that, the new Master Secret and Master Salt parameters are used to derive a new Security Context CTX\_OUT as per {{Section 3.2 of RFC8613}}.
 Any other parameter required for the derivation takes the same value as in the Security Context CTX\_IN.

+Note that the following holds for the newly derived CTX\_OUT:

+* In its Sender Context, the Sender Sequence Number is initialized to 0 as per {{Section 3.2.2 of RFC8613}}.

+* If the peer that has derived CTX\_OUT supports CoAP Observe {{RFC7641}}, the Notification Number used for the replay protection of Observe notifications (see {{Section 7.4.1 of RFC8613}}) is left as not initialized.

-Finally, the function returns the newly derived Security Context CTX\_OUT.
+Finally, the updateCtx() function returns the newly derived Security Context CTX\_OUT.

 Since the updateCtx() function also takes X as input, the derivation of CTX\_OUT also considers as input the information from the 'x' field transported in the OSCORE Option value of the exchanged KUDOS messages.
 In turn, this ensures that, if successfully completed, a KUDOS execution occurs as intended by the two peers.